 Many with social anxiety struggle to tell those around them that they have this condition.
 However, those who can develop a support system are much more likely to feel comfortable in social situations.

-Ideally, you want someone who can support you in becoming more independent over time.
-In most cases, when a person who’s socially anxious needs a trusted friend or family member who can guide them through these situations while advocating they take on certain events alone.
+Ideally, you want someone who can support you in becoming more independent.
+In most cases, a socially anxious person needs a trusted friend or family member to guide them through these situations while advocating they take on certain events alone.

 It’s a difficult process and not everyone is equipped to support someone with anxiety.
 However, if you can find that one person, getting in the habit of going to social events can become much easier.